pnbruckner/ha-sun2/README.md

 ## Configuration variables

 A list of configuration options for one or more "locations".
 Each location is defined by the following options.

+> Note: This defines configuration via YAML.
+However, the same sensors can be added to locations created in the UI.

 Key | Optional | Description
 -|-|-